MicrosoftCloudEssentials-LearningHub/AzureFunctionApp-TempUsage/README.md

 -----------------------------

+> Contains two scenarios to compare temp file decay behavior in Azure Functions.
+The goal is to demonstrate how different configuration and coding practices affect temporary file accumulation and disk usage.

 > [!IMPORTANT]
 > Overview about how Azure Function Apps operate within App Service infrastructure, focusing on temp file creation, storage, and management.
 Runtime behavior, deployment impact, and optimization strategies.
 For official guidance, support, or more detailed information, please refer to Microsoft's official documentation or contact Microsoft directly: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)